jbcodeforce/jbcodeforce.github.io/docs/about.md

 As a [technical expert](./skill.md), I sell, create, and lead First of a Kind cloud projects and resolve customers’ critical issues.
 I harvest architecture, best practices, and lessons learned from customer's experiences.

-I try to commit myself to be a trusted advisor, so I focus to continuously deeply learn new technology, programming habits, and agile practices.
+I try to commit myself to be a trusted advisor, so I focus to continuously deeply learn new technologies, programming habits, and agile practices.
 I try to code and play with new things on a daily basis.
 The goal is to help customers to innovate and bring business values with new technologies.

 ## Publications